rclone/rclone/docs/content/onedrive.md

 #### --onedrive-server-side-across-configs

-Allow server-side operations (eg copy) to work across different onedrive configs.
+Allow server-side operations (e.g. copy) to work across different onedrive configs.

 This can be useful if you wish to do a server-side copy between two different Onedrives.
 Note that this isn't enabled by default